 Office: MFC 4-127

-Huffman has directed, produced, written, shot and edited documentaries and long-form videos for a variety of outlets including The New York Times, The National Geographic Channel, The Discovery Channel, CNN, TIME, PBS, Al Jazeera and The China Exploration and Research Society.
-His written work has appeared in online and print outlets like CNN, The New York Times, The Asia Society, Tricycle Magazine, The University of Chicago’s Divinity School, Salon, The Wilson Quarterly, PBS Arts, FRONTLINE and The China Digital Times.
+Huffman has directed, produced, written, shot and edited documentaries and long-form videos for a variety of outlets, including The New York Times, National Geographic Channel, Discovery Channel, CNN, TIME, PBS, Al Jazeera and the China Exploration and Research Society.
+His written work has appeared in online and print outlets like CNN, The New York Times, Asia Society, Tricycle Magazine, the University of Chicago’s Divinity School, Salon, the Wilson Quarterly, PBS Arts, FRONTLINE and the China Digital Times.
 He has a master’s degree in journalism from the University of California at Berkeley.

 Huffman aims to inspire students to create documentary films and videos that push the boundaries of the medium and tell emotionally engaging stories to wide audiences.
 His students work outside their comfort zone to tell often ignored stories about life in Chicago and around the world.

 Documentaries made in his classes have gone on to win major industry awards such as National College Emmys, Chicago College Emmys, Illinois Press Association Awards, etc. Student documentaries have premiered on PBS, in film festivals like Cannes and Tribeca and online in outlets like The Atlantic, Business Insider, National Geographic, TIME and NPR.